makhidkarun/traveller_pyroute/readme.md

 ``min-ally-count`` controls which allegiance codes are output in the top_summary.wiki file.
 For a map with many small empires it may be worth while setting this to 0 to include all of them in the output file.

-``pop-code`` controls the interpretation of the population modifier. `fixed` is the standard Traveller interpretation of the code. `scaled` treats the value as a index into a scaled array of values.
+``pop-code`` controls the interpretation of the population modifier. `fixed` is the standard Traveller interpretation of the code.  `benford` re-distributes, using a random number generator, the existing population codes to match [Benford's Law](http://en.wikipedia.org/wiki/Benford%27s_law).
+This produces a more accurate population distribution, and reduces the population by about 30%. `scaled` treats the value as a index into a scaled array of values, attempting to produce the same results as the `benford` population multiplier, but without the random generation.

+``owned-worlds`` is used by the T5 Second Survey team to verify the owned (Government type 6) worlds have a valid controlling world government.
+When enabled it produces an `owned-worlds.txt` report.
+This report lists each owned world, the current listed owner (if any), and a list of candidate worlds

+The ``routes`` option select the route processing for drawing on the map.
+The `trade` option drawn the trade routes as described above.
+The `comm` option drawn a communications network, connecting the most important worlds, capitals, naval depots, and scout way stations within the various empires. `none` produces maps with no routes drawn.
+The last option is useful for producing the statistical output without the longer route production time.

 Input format
 ------------